 Storylines Trust was established in 2005 as a parallel body to provide the Storylines Foundation (as The Friends of Storylines was then known) with a better level of financial overview and security and long-term strategic planning.
 Inaugural Trust members were writer Joy Cowley, businessmen John Maasland and Tony Butler, educationalist Margaret Bendall and librarian Frances Plumpton and three members of the Storylines Foundation management committee, Dr Libby Limbrick (Chairperson), Rosemary Tisdall and Tessa Duder.

-The Trust employs a part-time Executive Officer, responsible for operational overview, fund-raising and promotion nationally; and a part-time administrator and events manager.
+The Trust employs a part-time Executive Officer, responsible for operational overview, fundraising and promotion nationally; and an administrator and events manager.

 The Children’s Literature Foundation was established in 2000 following the amalgamation of the Children’s Literature Association (established in 1967) and the Children’s Book Foundation (established in 1989), both organisations that promoted literature to children and their schools, libraries and families.
 It was renamed Storylines Children’s Literature Foundation in 2005, as the organisation formed the Trust and restructured to allow for growth.